-A purpose of the 2010 Open Space and Recreation Plan is to update the 2005 OSRP and maintain the Town's eligibility for state funding assistance for open space and recreation purchases and improvements.
+A purpose of the 2018 Open Space and Recreation Plan is to update the 2010 OSRP and maintain the Town's eligibility for state funding assistance for open space and recreation purchases and improvements.
 A broader purpose is to provide a blueprint to guide the Town's plans, investments, policies and regulations in support of protecting and enhancing open space and recreation resources.

-The 2010 OSRP was prepared by Ridley & Associates, Inc. for the Growth Management Department and with guidance from the Land Acquisition and Preservation Committee (LAPC).
-Broad-based community input for the 2010 OSRP was gathered through a widely distributed community survey, through meetings with town departments, boards and commissions involved with open space and recreation in the Town, and through meetings with representatives of stakeholder groups.
-A draft of the 2010 OSRP was released for public comment on June 14, 2010.
-A public presentation and hearing was held at Barnstable Town Hall on June 21, 2010, and public comments were accepted by the Growth Management Department through July 2, 2010.
-Public comments, which are summarized in Section 10, were reviewed and integrated into the final draft 2010 OSRP.
-The final draft OSRP was then submitted to DCS for review and comment.
-DCS conditionally approved the plan through October 2015 and offered comments.
-Responses to comments from DCS were incorporated and the 2010 OSRP was submitted to DCS for approval.
+The 2018 OSRP update was prepared by Ridley & Associates, Inc. for the Planning and Development Department (PDD) and with guidance from the Land Acquisition and Preservation Committee (LAPC).
+Broad-based community input for the 2018 OSRP was gathered through a widely distributed community survey, through meetings with town departments, boards and commissions involved with open space and recreation in the Town, and through meetings with representatives of stakeholder groups.
+A draft of the 2018 OSRP was released for a public comment period.
+During the public comment period, a public presentation and hearing was held at Barnstable Town Hall.
+Public comments were invited by the PDD.
+Public comments, which are summarized in Section 10, were reviewed and integrated into the final draft 2018 OSRP.
+The final draft OSRP was then submitted to MassDCS for review and comment, with a request for conditional approval.
+Comments on the final draft from MassDCS will be incorporated into a revised final 2018 OSRP submitted for approval. [section to be updated following public comment]